 There is more to being human than travelling around the world sampling its many delights, and recent reading has taken me deeper into subjects like philosophy.
 Though I am a scientist by training, the humanities continue to appeal to me, and various life events have led me to explore them more than otherwise might have been the case.
 That is now the main thrust of what you find here, along with other things that have a use in navigating life’s journey.

-Getting established in the world of professional photography never has been straightforward or easy though many do dream of making a living from a hobby that they enjoy.
+Getting established in the world of professional photography never has been straightforward or easy, though many do dream of making a living from a hobby that they enjoy.
 With the explosion of digital photography and the current economic circumstances, it does look a crowded market where having a unique style is crucial.
-Doing photographic courses at third level institutions can help but it only ever is making a start.
-Getting from there to earning your keep is when the real hard work begins.
+Doing photographic courses at third level institutions can help, but it only ever is making a start.
+Getting from there to earning your keep is when the genuine hard work begins.

 The art of making money from photography seems to involve diversification of one type or another.
-Covering several subject subject areas at once in one option and I have seen someone engage in the very different worlds of wedding and landscape photography.
-Having several outlets for selling your work is another with stock libraries and direct sales being two that come to mind.
-Then, there's teaching photography workshops and that's something that is popping up all over the place.
+Covering several subject areas at once in one option, and I have seen someone engage in the very different worlds of wedding and landscape photography.
+Having several outlets for selling your work is another, with stock libraries and direct sales being two that come to mind.
+Then, there's teaching photography workshops, and that's something that is popping up all over the place.
 Is the market sufficiently big?

-This is a man who swears by using a 35 mm slide mount for making compositions and you cannot question the results that he gets so it must work.
+This is a man who swears by using a 35 mm slide mount for making compositions, and you cannot question the results that he gets, so it must work.
 The occasional technique article in Amateur Photographer is where I remember meeting him in print.
-His latest work shows a variety of interest too.
+His latest work shows various interests too.

 It must have been an interesting journey that took this American photographer from a commercial studio in Los Angeles to the greener shores of the U.K. Since then, he has earned his keep with sales of beautifully lit images complemented by books and magazine articles along with photography workshops.
 While I cannot be certain where I first met his work, I was reminded of him by an article in a recent issue of Amateur Photographer.

-Anyone that regularly peruses Walking World Ireland will have encountered photography and walking route descriptions from Gareth McCormack but I first happened across his work in the Lonely Planet guide to Walking in Ireland.
-You can buy a fine art image on here for £55, much less than the sorts of prices that I saw him charging one time.
-He doesn't limit himself to Irish countryside either and the world's great expanses of mountainous countryside have come within his sway too.
+Anyone that regularly peruses Walking World Ireland will have encountered photography and walking route descriptions from Gareth McCormack, but I first happened across his work in the Lonely Planet guide to Walking in Ireland.
+You can buy a fine art image on here for £55, much less than the sorts of prices that I saw him charging once.
+He doesn't limit himself to the Irish countryside either, and the world's great expanses of mountainous countryside have come within his sway too.

-What you'll find aren't just some high quality landscape photos of Wiltshire, the Cotswolds and the Lake District but also of flowers and gardens too.
-Articles in the likes of Outdoor Photography and perhaps Amateur Photographer have been the cause my finding Stowe's work and it's pleasing to the eye too.
+What you'll find aren't just some high-quality landscape photos of Wiltshire, the Cotswolds and the Lake District, but also of flowers and gardens too.
+Articles in the likes of Outdoor Photography and perhaps Amateur Photographer have been the cause of my finding Stowe's work, and it's pleasing to the eye too.